rob10campbell/PRoPS-colloids_setup/README.md

 ## Installing Software and Running Simulations

 These guides are numbered to follow the steps for getting set up with HOOMD-blue, VMD, and other related tools for running and analyzing simulation data:

+*NOTE: This guide is written for HOOMD-blue v2.9 and has not yet been updated for HOOMD-blue 3.0*

 1. [The HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md)